 We will continue our Patent-Filing Plan, creating a mosaic of provisions that tell our story and further increase the value of the Company.
 LifeStory Health will meet its 2018 goals by raising additional funding through creative funding strategies which include venture philanthropy, potential seeding or early-stage investing, cementing potential partnerships, and exploring crowdsourcing.

 Thank you, Pat.
-I am honored to be collaborating with you and excited for our partnership to talk more women’s health.
+I am honored to be collaborating with you and excited about our partnership to talk more women’s health.